Giseldah/CalcStat/Giseldah/CalcStat/readme.txt

 Lotro Plugins:
 Extract the zip file to your Lotro Plugins directory.
 After, you should have a directory like "C:\Users\UserName\Documents\The Lord of the Rings Online\Plugins\Giseldah\CalcStat"
-Plugins can import this library using the statement: import Giseldah.CalcStat The directory already contains a "Percentage calculations only" version by default, so you don't need to compile statdata.csv if this is all you require.
+Plugins can import this library using the statement: import "Giseldah.CalcStat" The directory already contains a "Percentage calculations only" version by default, so you don't need to compile statdata.csv if this is all you require.

 OpenOffice/LibreOffice:
 Compile statdata.csv with StarBasic as output script type.
 This will generate the CalcStat.bas file with the CalcStat function.
-Inside the Calc spreadsheet application, create a new CalcStat and CalcSsup macro module, either under "My macros & Dialogs" for use globally in any spreadsheet or create the modules in a specific spreadsheet.
+Inside the Calc spreadsheet application, create a new CalcStat macro module, either under "My macros & Dialogs" for use globally in any spreadsheet or create the module in a specific spreadsheet.
-Copy the content of the .bas files to these new modules.
+Copy the content of the CalcStat.bas file to this new module.

 VB-script (Windows):
 Compile statdata.csv with VB-script as output script type.
 This will generate the CalcStat.vbs file with the CalcStat function.
-You can include CalcStat.vbs and CalcSsup.vbs conveniently in a script job by using a WSF file (see https://en.wikipedia.org/wiki/Windows_Script_File).
+You can include CalcStat.vbs conveniently in a script job by using a WSF file (see https://en.wikipedia.org/wiki/Windows_Script_File).
 See the vbs_example directory for an example script.

+PHP-script:
+Compile statdata.csv with PHP-script as output script type.
+This will generate the calcstat.php file.
+You can include this file in your PHP enabled web pages and start using the CalcStat function for your calculations.